rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The section on Page 14 focuses on the termination of the bus line for the EGL 90 Universalgripper, specifically detailing the use of termination resistors necessary for proper communication within the PROFIBUS network.
-This information is crucial for ensuring reliable data transmission and system integrity in automated environments, aligning with the document's emphasis on the integration and functionality of SCHUNK's automation technology.
-The mention of the specific part number (ST5G1204-PB-A-A) and its dimensions highlights the technical specifications that support the overall performance of the gripper system.</chunk_context>
+<chunk_context>The Abschlusswiderstand (termination resistor) for the EGL 90 Universalgreifer ensures proper termination of the PROFIBUS network when installed on the last module.
+This component (Ident.-Nr.
+0349650) features an M12 connector and is part of the broader electrical integration options for the gripper system.
+It aligns with the document's focus on detailed technical specifications and accessories for seamless industrial automation.</chunk_context>
 <chunk>### Page 14
  EGL 90